 RNS is proud to offer all students the opportunity to earn the prestigious Duke of Edinburgh’s Award, an international program that operates in more than 100 countries.
-This year, all Grade 9 and 10 students will be enrolled in the Duke of Edinburgh Program through their Physical Education classes and will be provided opportunities through Outward Bound to earn the Bronze Level of achievement.
+This year, all Grade 9 and 10 students will be enrolled in the Duke of Edinburgh Program through their Physical Education classes and will be provided opportunities through RNS Outdoors to earn the Bronze Level of achievement.
 For more information, contact Mr. Mike Carpenter.

 This program is the brainchild of University of Calgary professor Dr. James Cross, who partnered with fellow Round Square and CAIS school Strathcona-Tweedsmuir, to create an authentic and enriching learning opportunity for secondary school students.
 Students begin working on their project in October by brainstorming possible challenges populations will face in the year 2050.

 Students in Grades 7-10 have the opportunity to take part in exchanges with other Round Square schools.
 Middle School students select a school within North America for a 2 week period, while Senior school students may apply to any Round Square school around the globe for a period of 6 weeks to a term.
 A list of full member schools and their websites can be found at http://www.roundsquare.org/.
 For further information on student exchanges, email Ms. Anna Simonds.